Josesx506/Odin_Project_FS/05_React/Docs/06_React_hooks_deep_dive.md

 - Avoid objects as dependencies - Because of the objects creation and referential equality problem, it's wise to avoid objects as deps in useEffect()

 It's always a good idea to include a return statement withing useEffects.
 This way React can stop synchronizing effects when changes are interrupted e.g. you sop requesting data from a chatroom endpoint, or the component is dismounted (you change the page).
+> [!Note]
+>  `rendering` and `painting` of the screen comes first before React runs the `useEffect`.

 ### useContext
 Context is for passing props from a parent component all the way down to its children, without having to manually repeat the prop definition in each child component.
-It uses a `Theme.Provider` class combined with a `useContext` hook but I found it too complex, and I wouldn't be using it for early projects.
+It uses a `Theme.Provider` object combined with a `useContext` hook but I found it too complex, and I wouldn't be using it for early projects.
+> [!Tip]
+> I used context providers for the react router and shopping cart projects.
+It's great for managing state across multiple components while minimizing prop
+    drilling.
+Checkout the doc on [context api](./13_Context_API.md) for more.

 ### useRef
+The `useRef` hook lets you manage a value that’s not needed for rendering.
 A ref is very similar to state in that it persists data between renders, but a ref doesn't cause a component to re-render when it is changed.
 Unlike state, refs are typically objects with a structure `{current: initialValue}`
 ```JS
 import { useRef } from 'react';